In-person and Online Educational Opportunities Available

 Education & Outreach

-Here at The Rattlesnake Conservancy, we believe that education and outreach are the foundation to establishing successful conservation programs.
+Located in the heart of Jacksonville, we believe that connecting kids with the many natural areas the first coast has to offer.
+Education and outreach are the foundation of establishing successful conservation programs and our aim is to get every kid outside we can!
 Every year, our education team attends events across the U.S. to help people connect with snakes and understand their important to our ecosystems.
 On average, our team reaches close to 50,000 people annually at several events, including the Claxton Rattlesnake Festival, Pasco County Rattlesnake Festival, the Florida Fire Festival, Lubee Bat Festival, Endangered Species Day and Party for the Planet at Santa Fe College Teaching Zoo, and many more!

 Through these outreach and education programs, our team works to dispel myths, teach people about the importance of rattlesnakes to our ecosystems, the potential for venom research to help save human lives, and help reduce conflict with wildlife.